John Worthington (academic): Life

+He died in London in 1671 and he left his books on Jakob Boehme and Hendrik Niclaes to the philosopher Elizabeth Foxcroft and to her son the alchemist Ezechial Foxcroft.

 Family

 He married Mary Whichcote, in 1657.
-She was niece to both Benjamin Whichcote and Elizabeth Foxcroft (née Whichcote), wife of Ezechiel Foxcroft.
+She was niece to both Benjamin Whichcote and Elizabeth Foxcroft (née Whichcote), mother of Ezechiel Foxcroft.

 Hartlib correspondence

 Worthington was an active correspondent of Samuel Hartlib, the "intelligencer", in the period 1655 to 1662.
 At Worthington's request, Hartlib's close collaborator John Dury searched in the Netherlands for the lost papers of Henry Ainsworth.
 He shared with Hartlib and Dury (and both Henry More and John Covel) an interest in the Karaites.
 He was also involved in the connections between Hartlib and Dury with Adam Boreel in Amsterdam, including the Boreel project to translate the Hebrew Mishnah into Latin and Spanish.

 After Hartlib's death, Worthington took on the task of organising his archive of correspondence, which had been bought by William Brereton, 2nd Baron Brereton.
 After a period of nearly 300 years, the bundles into which he sorted it were rediscovered, and his system for the archive persists.